bubbster95/front-end-developer-challenge/README.md

 * Routing, `if other pages are added`.
     * Create 404 page.
 * Confirmation popup before purchase / sale of runes
+* Add better coverage on testing to include functional tests.

 ## Create React App